 Samsung's Smart TV interfaceThe arrangement of the apps also varies.
 Some smart TVs use scrolling screens of icons to display options; others use tabbed windows or scroll bars along the bottom of the screens.
 Still others use 3D-style carousels of screens to sort and arrange all of the available services.

-There are signs that manufacturers may be settling on a few major platforms.
+While LG and Samsung still rely on proprietary operating systems, there are signs that manufacturers may be settling on a few major platforms.
 Roku and Android TV are starting to dominate, but Amazon is coming on strong.
 Models from Insignia, Hisense and TCL have opted to incorporate Roku's easy-to-use interface and access to thousands of streaming services.

 On the other hand, Android TV has received endorsements from Sharp and Sony.
 The platform has scores of apps and, importantly, the support of Google, which tends to add more apps more frequently than others.